This article will help you easily move Virtual TimeClock Basic edition software to a new computer.1. Locate your Virtual TimeClock Basic license

 .
 If your version of Virtual TimeClock Basic is not compatible then you will need to upgrade.
 Please refer to our upgrade overview.

-Launch Virtual TimeClock, turn Administration on (File menu), Click the Backup icon in the toolbar (shown below) and save the backup to a USB or network hard drive accessible to your new computer.4.
+Launch Virtual TimeClock, select Turn Administration On from the File menu, select the Backup icon in the toolbar (shown below) and save the backup to a USB or network hard drive accessible to your new computer.4.
 Remove the program from your old computer.

 A. Quit Virtual TimeClock.